Advanced Electromagnetics

 • We apply a combination of fundamental and applied expertise to link concepts from engineering and physics across the electromagnetic and acoustic spectrum.

-• We are home to several world-class facilities including:
+• We're home to several world-class facilities including:

 • experimental facilities for microwave and millimetre wave measurement